-Rod helps public housing authorities and their partners navigate and maximize the use of governmental programs and private resources in support of affordable housing.
-He has over 14 years’ experience at Hawkins and thirty years’ experience at all levels of government, including as Deputy Assistant Secretary for Policy, Program and Legislative Initiatives or equivalent positions in the U.S. Department of Housing and Urban Development’s Office of Public and Indian Housing, Deputy Executive Director/chief operating officer and Acting Executive Director of the Atlanta Housing Authority, General Counsel, redevelopment director and in other executive positions of the Boston Housing Authority and Legislative Assistant to U.S. Senator Robert Taft, Jr.
+Rod has over twenty years’ experience at Hawkins and thirty years’ experience at all levels of government, including as Deputy Assistant Secretary for Policy, Program and Legislative Initiatives or equivalent positions in the U.S. Department of Housing and Urban Development (HUD)’s Office of Public and Indian Housing, Deputy Executive Director/chief operating officer and Acting Executive Director of the Atlanta Housing Authority, General Counsel, redevelopment director and in other key positions of the Boston Housing Authority and Legislative Assistant to U.S. Senator Robert Taft, Jr.

-At Hawkins, among many varied initiatives, Rod has helped Public Housing Authorities including those in San Diego, Santa Clara/San Jose, Columbus (OH), King County (WA), Boulder (CO), Salt Lake City and numerous others, to reposition their public housing portfolios with substantial additional resources.
-He is involved in key roles in some of the most far-reaching RAD portfolio overhauls, often accomplished with substantial supplementation of RAD revenues, including those in San Francisco (the largest by dollar volume--$1.4 billion), Cambridge (MA) and others, and in several nationally significant initiatives to replace aging public housing fully with new mixed-income communities.
+At Hawkins, Rod has helped PHAs including those in Minneapolis, San Diego, Santa Clara/San Jose, Columbus (OH), Cook County (IL), King County (WA), Boulder (CO), Salt Lake City and others of all sizes, to reposition their public housing portfolios with substantial additional resources made available through full use of available HUD programs.
+He has helped lead some of the most far-reaching RAD and disposition/replacement portfolio overhauls.
+These include San Francisco (the largest by dollar volume--$1.4 billion), Cambridge (MA) and many others, and several nationally significant initiatives to replace aging public housing fully with new mixed-income communities.
 Rod also has extensive experience with the Moving to Work (MTW) program that he administered at HUD for its first five years.
-He represents many MTW agencies on various implementation issues, helped several agencies be selected for MTW and assisted MTW agencies as a group with HUD MTW agreement extension discussions.
+He represents MTW agencies on various issues, helped several agencies be selected for MTW, assisted MTW agencies as a group with HUD MTW agreement extension discussions and now represents PHAs selected as part of the program’s expansion and operating under new HUD requirements.

-Rod is devoted to the advancement of affordable housing and to the success of PHAs, HUD and their partners.
+Rod is devoted to advancing affordable housing and to the success of PHAs, HUD and their partners.
 He strives for his work to reflect that devotion.

 Government Service